f5devcentral/f5-velos-training/docs/velos_security.rst

 Enabling NTP Authentication via webUI
 -------------------------------------

 To enable NTP authentication in the webUI use the **System Settings -> Time Settings** page.
-You'll need to enable NTP authentication then add the appropriate keys, and then associate those keys with an NTP server.
+You'll need to enable NTP authentication then add the appropriate keys and then associate those keys with an NTP server.

 .. image:: images/velos_security/ntpauth1.png
   :align: center